nmantani/FileInsight-plugins/INSTALL.md

 py.exe -3 -m pip install -r requirements.txt
 ```

-For crypto-related plugins such as "AES decrypt", it requires PyCryptodome Python module.
+For crypto-related plugins such as "AES decrypt", they require PyCryptodome Python module.
 Please get it from https://github.com/Legrandin/pycryptodome
 or execute the following command.
 ```